Planting Basics to get your corn off to the best start possible

-Corn Planting Depth – At Jacobsen Seed, we advocate a planter setting of 2.5”, ensuring the seed is placed between 2.0” and 3.0” as seed size and bumps can cause some variability within the seed trench.
-At this depth factors such as seed to soil contact, moisture and temperature stabilization, and nodal root development are optimized.
+Corn Planting Depth – At Jacobsen Seed, we advocate a planter setting of 2.5”.
+This ensures the seed is placed between 2.0” and 3.0” as seed size and bumps can cause some variability within the seed trench.
+At this depth, factors such as seed to soil contact, moisture and temperature stabilization, and nodal root development are optimized.
 The data table shown points out how detrimental a shallow root system can be for developing corn plants.
 It only takes a few minutes to set and can quickly bring profit to your farm.

 Soil Temperature – Corn is happiest to germinate when the soil temp is at 50 degrees or higher.
-We often will see soil temps around 50 in early April but they can quickly plunge below that during a cold spell so make sure to check the 5-7 day forecast before planting.
-Below 50 degrees, corn seeds will absorb water but there is no active root or shoot growth.
-This time spent waiting in the ground can increase stress and can lead to uneven stands.
+We often will see soil temps around 50 in early April but they can quickly plunge below that during a cold spell.
+Corn seeds will absorb water but there is no active root or shoot growth below 50 degrees.
+It is important to check the 5-7 day forecast before planting to avoid cold spells.
+Increased time in the ground can heighten stress on seeds and can lead to uneven stands.
 Plants that are as little as 2-5 days behind their neighbors show reduced yield in many studies.

 NH3 applications – Corn seedlings can have root damage if place directly into NH3 application zone.
 Factors that can influence this include wait time, soil moisture, and injection depth.
 Giving a break in between NH3 application and planting corn is an easy way to help reduce risk of damage.
 We apply NH3 (ammonia) but when in the soil it reacts with water to form NH4+ (ammonium) which is much more stable and safer for corn seedlings.
 Adequate soil moisture is an important part of that reaction.
 If soil moisture is high or precipitation occurred you can scale back the waiting period as the extra water will help diffuse the NH3.
 Making sure the NH3 is injected deep enough will also help to reduce injury as it will take more time for the corn’s roots to reach it, helping to give the NH3 time to dissipate.

-– Avoiding shallow planting as most angled press wheels have imaginary lines that intersect between 2-3 inches below the soil surface to help fracture minor compaction.
+– Avoid shallow planting as most angled press wheels have imaginary lines that intersect between 2-3 inches below the soil surface to help fracture minor compaction.

 – Consider spoked closing wheels.